-Ofwat first denied funding for the reservoir in 2014 when the scheme was designed to serve Bristol Water's customers.
-Last year it overturned its previous decision, conceding that funding was now justified, to serve customers in the wider south west region.
+Ofwat first denied funding for the reservoir in 2014 when the scheme was designed to serve Bristol Water's customers.275 Last year it overturned its previous decision, conceding that funding was now justified, to serve customers in the wider south west region.276

 Had the reservoir gone ahead ten years ago, it would have been operational by this year and customers would have benefited from greater resilience and potentially lower lifetime costs.
 While the revived scheme is not needed to serve Bristol Water customers, it is needed to serve customers in the wider South West.
 If a system planner had been in in existence in 2014, this need could have been identified earlier.
-We discuss the need for a system planner - a National Water Grid for England - in Section 3.3.